JDACS4C-IMPROVE/TCRP_data/README.md

 # Running the code

-Install the specified dependencies in requirements.txt, or run the Dockerfile in the environment folder.
+Install the specified dependencies in requirements.txt (only CPU needed)

 Generating input for the TCRP model is as simple as running the notebook "code/Process_merged.ipynb".
 This notebook will receive both GDSC and PDTC dataset files (provided) as input, and will generate drug-specific feature and label files under the path "/data/merged".
 To run the TCRP model with this data, you must take this resutling folder and move it to this [TCRP model repository](https://github.com/emilyso-99/TCRP_pipeline)(instructions on paths are outlined)